Oxsomi/core3/docs/types_docs.md

 An allocator is a struct that contains the following:

-- Opaque object pointer that can represent any object that's related to the allocator.
+- `void *ptr`: Opaque object pointer that can represent any object that's related to the allocator.
 - AllocFunc: `Error alloc(T *ptr, U64 length, Buffer *output);` where T can be the opaque object type if the function is properly cast.
   - Importantly: Validate if ptr is what you expected (if it's not ignored), ensure length can be allocated and that Buffer doesn't already contain data.
 - FreeFunc: `Bool free(T *ptr, Buffer buf)` where T can be the opaque object type if the function is properly cast.